-This charming mosque in Shiraz feels like a personal and secret discovery when chanced upon.
-It’s a two-ivan mosque built 1876–87 by Mohammad Hassan, with a covered arcade on the left (facing the sanctuary) and the winter mosque, also known as the western prayer hall, on the right.
+Located in the Iranian city of Shiraz, this is a truly charming mosque, which feels like a personal and secret discovery when chanced upon.
+It’s a two-ivan mosque built 1876–87 by Mohammad Hassan, with a covered arcade on the left (facing the sanctuary) and the winter mosque (shabestan-e gharbi), also known as the western prayer hall, on the right.

 The entry vestibule is smothered in painted tiles of floral ornaments framing small pictures of landscapes clearly inspired by Russian sketches.
 The winter prayer hall is interesting as it has stone cable-spiral columns very similar to those of the Vakil Mosque, and most of the vividly coloured window glass dates from the 19th century.
 Early morning is the best time for photography.